ONLINE HELP

 • Longitude.

 <Map>.AddMarker adds a marker in the Map control.
-Then, simply adjust the zoom level to see all markers in the Map control.
+Then, simply adjust the zoom level to view all the markers in the Map control.
 If the zoom is not properly adjusted, some markers may not be visible or may overlap on the control.

-• To enter the WLanguage code to display the stores:
+To write the WLanguage code to display the stores:

-1. Right-click outside the window.
-Select "Code" in the context menu that appears.
+1. Select the window tab in the open document tabs and click "Element code" in the context menu.
 The different WLanguage events associated with the window are displayed.

 2. Write the following WLanguage code in the "Global declarations of..." event.